The Race to Carbon Net Zero

 FORMULA 1 ON THE ROAD TO BEING NET-ZERO CARBON BY 2030

-- Redesigned freight containers that enable more efficient aircraft to be used.
+• Redesigning freight containers that enable more efficient aircraft to be used

 Sustainable fuels on track

-The introduction of sustainable fuels for F1 cars will make a contribution to the sport’s goal of achieving Net Zero by 2030 and the fuel will be designed with ‘drop-in’ capabilities for real-world use, with huge potential to decarbonize the wider automotive sector.
-Find out more on Formula 1’s sustainable fuel in the video here.
+The introduction of sustainable fuels for F1 cars will contribute to the sport’s goal of achieving its Net Zero Carbon by 2030 commitment and the fuel will be designed with ‘drop-in’ capabilities for real-world use, with huge potential to decarbonize the wider automotive sector.
+Watch the video here to find out more.